 - If you have already seen the sights of Rome, you can find your favorite spot and relax at a great restaurant or cafe or do some shopping until it’s time to head to the airport.

 The top reasons why cruise guests are hesitant to do their own thing on the last day and spend more time than necessary at the airport are:

-- Thinking you need to drag your luggage around all day with you.
-You don’t, there are luggage storage options at Vatican City, Piazza Navona, Termini Station, and nearby the Colosseum.
+- The thought of dragging luggage around all day – there are luggage storage options at Vatican City, Piazza Navona, Termini Station, and nearby the Colosseum.

-- Worried about finding taxis or relying on trains or buses to get to the airport in time.
+- Being worried about finding taxis or relying on trains or buses to get to the airport in time.
 The train journey to the airport is easy and fast, taking around 30 minutes.
-Book your journey in advance via Trenitalia, Italy’s main train operator.
+Book your trip in advance via Trenitalia, Italy’s primary train operator.
 Alternatively, take a taxi from outside Termini station.

 Of course, these are valid concerns.
 Our best advice to you wanting this option is:

 - Plan ahead.
 Decide what you want to do.
 Limit sightseeing to one central area, for example, the Colosseum, Vatican City, or the area around Trevi Fountain.
 Don’t plan on doing too much – it will always take more time than anticipated.